rpy2/rpy2/doc/source/rinterface.rst

 Object-Oriented programming in R exists in several flavours, and one of those is called `S4`.
 It has its own type at R's C-API level, and because of that specificity we defined a class.
+Beside that, the class does not provide much specific features (see the pydoc for the class below).

-An instance's attributes can be accessed through the :class:`Sexp` method :meth:`do_slot`.
+An instance's attributes can be accessed through the parent class :class:`Sexp` method
+:meth:`do_slot`.

 .. autoclass:: rpy2.rinterface.SexpS4(obj)